 You can dial Personal Speed Dial numbers on a standard phone, but the numbers must be programmed from extension 10 or 11.
 To dial a programmed Personal Speed Dial number:

-- 1. Lift the handset.
-You hear intercom dial tone. - 2.
-Press [#]. - 3.
-Dial the two-digit Personal Speed Dial code (80-99).
+You hear intercom dial tone.

+- 2. Press [#].

+- 3. Dial the two-digit Personal Speed Dial code (80-99).
 The system automatically selects an outside line and dials the number.

 Pickup Group Extensions (#501)